josedbaez/josedbaez.github.io/source/_posts/sitecore9-okta-login.md

 *Versions used: Sitecore Experience Platform 9.0 rev. 171219 (9.0 Update-1).*

+**Update/Warning:**
+Okta has now introduced "OIDC Compliant" which does a GET redirect when user clicks on the Okta app (okta dashboard) instead of POST as it happens when user clicks on the login with okta button from sitecore.`.

 This post is a continuation of my [previous post](http://josedbaez.com/2018/03/sitecore9-sso/).
 Instead of logging visitors in using federated authentication, in this post I'll show how to implement Okta authentication to log in to sitecore editor.
 It's an udpated version of my [sitecore 8 okta post](http://josedbaez.com/2017/09/sitecore-okta-login/).
 [Source code here.](https://github.com/josedbaez/sitecore9sso)

 The good news is things have changed and the implementation is easier and shorter than before.
 I won't be going into details on how to configure the application in Okta because it hasn't changed much since last time.
 [Click here](http://josedbaez.com/2017/09/sitecore-okta-login/#OKTA-application-configuration) for previous configuration.

 Please see my [previous post](http://josedbaez.com/2018/03/sitecore9-sso/) or [download here](https://github.com/josedbaez/sitecore9sso/blob/master/App_Config/Include/SSO/SitecoreSSO.config) to enable required settings and add default services.